ryanjackgit/sand/README.md

 # sand
- this version support first start as singlenode,after other node join this single node cluster, attention, this style started cluster must keep three nodes at least.
+ this version support first start as singlenode,after other node join this single node cluster, attention, this style started cluster must keep two  nodes at least.

-Rust Actor(actix-raft) model raft  implement Distributed storage system.
+Rust Actor(actix-raft) model raft  implement test

-How to test it?
+How to test it ?

 1,git clone https://github.com/ryanjackgit/sand